pirovc/metameta/README.md

 	conda install -c bioconda metameta

-* Alternatively, install MetaMeta in a separated environment with the command: ``conda create -c bioconda -n metameta metameta=1.0`` and activate it with ``source activate metameta`` (to deactivate use ``source deactivate``).
+* Alternatively, install MetaMeta in a separated environment with the command: ``conda create -c bioconda -n metameta metameta=1.1`` and activate it with ``source activate metameta`` (to deactivate use ``source deactivate``).
-* This command will also install snakemake=3.9.0.
-All other tools are installed in their own environment automatically on the first run.
+* This command will also install snakemake=3.9.1.
+All other tools are installed in their own environment automatically on the first run (necessary to active the --use-conda parameter).

 Run:
 ----